b4you/EmpAppDocs/WebAdmin/admin-group.rst

    :alt: interface_basic
    :scale: 100 %

 When clicking in "AD group sysnc" button, the sysnc form will be show. the administrator just input username and password then click sync button.
+If there are new AD groups, the new groups will appear in the AD group list at editing form.